MEGA DOSE IV-VITAMIN C DONE CORRECTLY

 EFFECTIVENESS IS DOSE AND EXPOSURE DEPENDENT

 First of all, many clinicians are only doing 1-3 hr.
 IVs and charging anywhere between $150-$200 each, and doing it 2-3 times a week for months.
 This is NOT what Dr.Klenner taught.
 The patient should have drips continually in acute conditions or chronic infections until you start to see change (assuming they're kidneys are working well and they have no G6PD Enzyme issues).
 If you read any of Klenner's papers, the protocols and mechanisms of action are clear.
-We don't believe the drips should be less than 8 hours, and even 24 hrs. when possible to see significant noticeable change.
+We don't believe the drips should ever be less than 8 hours, and even 24+ hrs. for acute illness when possible to see significant noticeable change.
 Also, it should be combined with Liposomal oral form at home to help keep serum levels up.

 Most physicians offices in the US I've met or observed are doing it incorrectly and the patient is basically getting expensive water which he's peeing out before leaving the office sometimes !

-In order for Vitamin C to get into the lymphatics where most of the work is done, you have to get up and move around to get it into the tissues.
+In order for Vitamin C to get into the lymphatics where most of the work is done, you have to get up and move around to drive it into the tissues.
 Next, each person has their own "dose limits" and there is no such thing as a "standardized" dose.
 You have to use Effective Dose for the individual instead.
 It depends on the poisons and toxins and the person's detoxification capability that day, kidney clearance, etc. since it varies daily.
 For certain patients like Cancer patients, there is a risk of tumor lysis crisis, so it must be done slowly and carefully.